310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% bubble Mao %}
 How'd that happen… Uh, what’d you tell him?

-You tend to sound inconsiderate when you talk, so maybe you hurt him without knowing.
+You tend to sound inconsiderate when you talk, so you probably hurt him without knowing.
 {% endbubble %}

 {% bubble Subaru %}